richsalz/nomcom-changes/draft-rsalz-gih-nomcom-2years.md

 # Diversity Considerations

-This comes from John Kleinsin (abridged) and I think makes some valid points.
+> **RS** This comes from some other correspondence and I think there are some valid points here.

 ~~~